apache/spark/docs/programming-guide.md

 <div data-lang="java"  markdown="1">

+Spark {{site.SPARK_VERSION}} supports
+[lambda expressions](http://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html)
-Spark {{site.SPARK_VERSION}} works with Java 7 and higher.
-If you are using Java 8, Spark supports [lambda expressions](http://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) for concisely writing functions, otherwise you can use the classes in the [org.apache.spark.api.java.function](api/java/index.html?org/apache/spark/api/java/function/package-summary.html) package.
+for concisely writing functions, otherwise you can use the classes in the [org.apache.spark.api.java.function](api/java/index.html?org/apache/spark/api/java/function/package-summary.html) package.

-Note that support for Java 7 is deprecated as of Spark 2.0.0 and may be removed in Spark 2.2.0.
+Note that support for Java 7 was removed in Spark 2.2.0.

 To write a Spark application in Java, you need to add a dependency on Spark.
 Spark is available through Maven Central at: